 When you create a hard link, you are creating another file name that points to the same inode rather than the other file name.
 The new file name can be called anything and be located anywhere, within the same filesystem.
 Since both filenames are pointers to the inode, rather than one to the other, both filenames can move around to other directories, or be renamed without affecting each other.
 Since the hard links are just a pointer to the underlying data they have two major advantages over just copying the original file.

-* They are instant to create * They take up an inconsequential amount of disk space (a few bytes no matter the filesize).
+- They take up an inconsequential amount of disk space (a few bytes no matter the filesize).

 Disadvantages of Hard Links

 Most tools, such as ls, ncdu, rsync, and fdupes, have in-built support/arguments for handling symlinks, but may or may not support handling hard links as can be seen in the sections below.
 Also, even if you make one of the files read-only or immutable, if there is a hard link to the same content that is not read-only, the content can be edited through that.